fennel-ai/client/docs/pages/api-reference/sink_connectors/snowflake.md

 when the sink dataset version is updated or when multiple branches have the same sink defined.
 This suffix can be viewed in the 'Sink' tab of the console after initiating a data sink.
+- A keyless dataset sink ensures at least once delivery, while a keyed dataset sink guarantees exactly once delivery.
+For keyless datasets, use the `__fennel_hash__` column to identify and filter out duplicate deliveries.
 :::